Blekinge-class submarine: Chile

+Saab offered the A26 Blekinge to the Chilean Navy.

 Failed bids

 Australia

 On 12 September 2014, Saab Kockums proposed a 4,000-ton variant of the submarine, known as the Type 612, for the Royal Australian Navy to replace their ageing s.
 The DCNS (now Naval Group) offer based on the was selected instead, however this deal was later rescinded.

 Canada

 A derivative of the Blekinge, the C-71 Expeditionary submarine was offered to the Canadian Navy, but two submarines were pre-selected, the Type 212CD, and the South Korean submarine KSS III.
 This submarine was offered by a collaboration of Saab and Damen.

 Netherlands

-In December 2014 an agreement was announced by Saab and Damen Shipyards for the joint development of the next-generation of submarines, based on the Type 612 desig).
+In December 2014 an agreement was announced by Saab and Damen Shipyards for the joint development of the next-generation of submarines, based on the Type 612 design).

 This cooperation was Initially focused on replacing the four s currently in use by the Royal Netherlands Navy.
 But in March 2024, the Netherlands selected the s from Naval Group.
 TKMS, the other competitor in the programme objected in court against the selection of the Barracuda, but the court upheld the decision of the Ministry of Defence (July 2024).
 The contract for the purchase of the four submarines was signed in September 2024.